yard58/form-editor-vscode-doc/doc/01-how-does-it-work.md

 This example is voluntarily simple, but you can add as many associations as you want and the patterns can be any [VSCode glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns).

 :::note
-If no ``yard58-form-editor.config.json`` file exists in the root of the current VSCode workspace, the extension issues a warning and all files are opened in a regular VSCode text editor.
+If no ``yard58-form-editor.config.json`` file exists in the root of the current VSCode workspace, the extension all files are opened in a regular VSCode text editor.
 :::

 The extension looks up this map to determine if the opened file matches a configured pattern.